Team-GOATS/svelte-toggles-npm-package/README.md

 # Team Goats Svelte Toggles UI Library

+## Prototype

-Team GOATS from Holmesglens Svelte Toggles back-end is done for you, check your local storage for Light value (Dark is default so wont initially show).
+Team GOATS from Holmesglens Svelte Toggles back-end is done for you, check your local storage for your Light value.

+Our Toggles also know your system prefence and will default to that

 To install and set up the library, run: